Kodak bankruptcy dims once bright Hollywood star

 The bankruptcy of the American icon that invented the handheld camera is reverberating beyond Wall Street and around the world's entertainment capital.
 Insiders say Hollywood may be on the verge of scaling back a decades-old symbiotic relationship, and seeking business alternatives.

-Sources say major studios - listed among Kodak's top unsecured creditors - fear they will not get repaid and have started to look elsewhere to buy film.
+Sources say major studios - listed among Kodak's top unsecured creditors because they are owed millions of dollars in film rebates - fear they will not get repaid and have started to look elsewhere to buy film.

-Major entertainment companies listed among Kodak's top 50 unsecured creditors include Sony, owed $16.7 million; Warner Brothers, due $14.2 million; NBC Universal, short $9.3 million; Paramount Studios, owed $6.8 million; and Walt Disney Studios, $4.2 million.
+Major entertainment companies listed among Kodak's top 50 unsecured creditors include Sony, owed $16.7 million; Time Warner's Warner Brothers, due $14.2 million; Comcast NBC Universal, short $9.3 million; Viacom's Paramount Studios, owed $6.8 million; and Walt Disney Studios, $4.2 million.

 HEDGING BETS

-One source, who works for a company that buys film from Kodak, said studios have been stockpiling Kodak film in anticipation of a bankruptcy filing.
+One of the two sources, who works for a company that buys film from Kodak and spoke on condition of anonymity, said studios have been stockpiling Kodak film in anticipation of a bankruptcy filing.
 Now, they are also talking with other film suppliers, like Fuji.

+That executive said he received a letter from Kodak on Thursday stating it would continue to supply film but not addressing the matter of its debts - a potential sticking point in future relationships.

 At its peak, Kodak probably generated about $500 million from film distribution for motion pictures annually, experts estimate.